Daniel595/Jetson_nano_face_recognition/README.md

 ## Speed

-it detects me with 40 FPS (one face).
-Slowed down a lot by drawing bounding boxes and keypoints by CPU.
-TODO: CUDA
+Not really tested yet.
+The only things I can say is: it detects me with about 40 FPS (one face).
+It is slowed down a lot by drawing bounding boxes and keypoints from CPU (TODO - from GPU).
+It still looks "fluent" at a detection of about 5 persons.

 ## TODO
 ```diff